All Products

 References

-When you use a search index to accelerate SQL queries, you can use features based on the search index, such as full-text search, Array type in search indexes, NESTED supported in search indexes, and virtual columns of search indexes.
+When you use a search index to accelerate SQL queries, you can use features based on the search index.
+The features include full-text search, Array type in search indexes, Nested type in search indexes, and virtual columns of search indexes.